jjwall/jjwall.github.io/writings/blog/2025/the-mythic-codex-part-1.md

 Today, I'm sharing a glimpse into the book I'm currently writing—a nine-part exploration of a concept I call <i>Soul as The Personal Mythic Codex</i>.

 #### <i>Soul as The Personal Mythic Codex: An Introduction</i>
 What is <i>Soul</i>?
-I could show you a thousand fingers pointing to the same Moon, and yet each of us would see something different—each perspective shaped by our unique eyes and life experiences.
+I could show you a thousand fingers pointing to the same Moon, and yet each of us would see something different—shaped by the lens of our own life experience.
 So it has dawned on me to share what I feel the Moon—or in this case, the Soul—truly is.

 We choose the bodies we are born into, and the parents we are born to.
 Our parents may choose to conceive a child, but they do not choose <i>which Soul</i> incarnates.
 It is <i>we</i> who choose the specific baby-avatar-body and family lineage as a vessel for our Soul's descent into this realm.